 Big-City Family Trip

-Seattle with Kids: A 2026 Family Guide
+Things to Do in Seattle with Kids: A 2026 Family Guide

 Ferries, fish, and a kid-perfect city wedged between two mountain ranges.
+Everything you need to plan a Seattle with kids trip — best activities, where to stay, and honest tips from parents.

 Pack the perfect travel companion

-The Sunlight Kids activity book series, sized for your child's age.
+A Sunlight Kids activity book made for travel days.
 Ships from Amazon.

-Why families love Seattle
+Why families love Seattle with kids

 Seattle is one of the most kid-shaped major cities in America: a fish-tossing public market, ferry rides as everyday transit, a real working waterfront, and a science fiction museum next to the Space Needle.